Showing 20 of 32

 This 1914 church is a well-known sea navigation landmark in Gothenburg and a great example of the National Romantic style.
 Splendid viewpoint.
 The Architect is Sigfrid Ericsson.

-Opened in 1909, Vasa Church is a monumental building in the new romantic style with decorative detail in the Jugendstil.
+Opened in 1909, the church Vasakyrkan is a monumental building in the new romantic style with decorative detail in the Jugendstil.

 A neo-Gothic style church opened in 1893.
 Designed by Helgo Zettervall.

 The German church, also called Christinae church, is located in central Gothenburg near the moat.
 The church was named after Gustav II Adolf’s daughter, Queen Kristina.
 It was inaugurated in 1748.

 The church opened in 1859, it was designed by Adolf W. Edelsvärd.
 The church hosts concerts and events as well as church services.